oftherivier/fictional/readme.md

   of clauses that each sentence will contain.
 - **`minWords=5` and `maxWords=8`:** the minimum and maximum possible number of words that each clause will contain.
-- **`unicode=0.382`:** whether or not the string should contain non-ascii unicode characters.
+- **`unicode=false`:** whether or not the string should contain non-ascii unicode characters.
 If `true` is given, each returned word will always contain a single unicode character.
 If `false` is given, each returned word will never contain non-ascii characters.
 If a value between `0` and `1` is given, that value will represent the probability of a returned value containing a single unicode character.
 - **`minSyllables=1` and `maxSyllables=4`:** the minimum and maximum possible
-  number of syllables that returned words will contain
+  number of syllables that returned words will contain.

 ```js
 paragraph('id-2', {